Understanding Alcohol: How alcohol affects you.

 These withdrawal symptoms can be overcome with treatment, but the lasting health problems can be much worse if treatment is not sought and drinking is not stopped.
 Chronic drinking can cause problems with the heart, the liver, brain function, and increase the risks of cancer and nerve damage.
 It can also cause birth defects if someone pregnant drinks.

 The U.S. National Institute on Alcohol Abuse and Alcoholism (NIAAA) has specific guidelines as too what constitutes moderate and excessive drinking.
 It does not matter if you are drinking beer, wine, or hard liquor.
 It isn’t the type of beverage that matters, it’s how much.
 A single drink is classified as a 12 oz. beer, a 5 oz. glass of wine, or 1 1/2 oz. of liquor.

-A step up from moderate drinking is low-risk drinking, which equates to 4 drinks or less for men each day (or 14 weekly), and 3 per day at the most for women (7 weekly).
+A step-up from moderate drinking is low-risk drinking, which equates to 4 drinks or fewer for men each day (or 14 weekly), and 3 per day at the most for women (7 weekly).

-To assess a level of risk in regards to drinking habits, the NIAAA determines that the risk of developing an alcohol problem is increased for those who drink more than single-day or the limit indicated for a week and at a very high risk if they drink more than both limits.
+To assess a level of risk in regard to drinking habits, the NIAAA determines that the risk of developing an alcohol problem is increased for those who drink more than a single day or the limit indicated for a week; and at very high risk if they drink more than both limits.

 Additionally, individuals over the age of 65, or those with certain medical conditions or taking medications, are also at an increased risk for health problems.